 Research Utility Availability and Options

 One of the most basic yet complex factors related to buying raw land is the availability or lack of availability of utilities at the lot.
 If utilities are not available at the lot, you will either need to have them brought to the lot line, which is costly, or make use of other options, such as bottled gas for heating, if there’s no gas line.

 Investigate What Utilities Are Available

 Start by determining what utilities are either at the lot or very nearby.
 You are looking for the following:

-- Gas (optional) – fortunately, if a lot has electricity it doesn’t necessarily need gas.
-But, if gas is the custom in the area, then you will want to check with the gas provider to investigate the cost of running a line to the lot.
+- Gas (optional): Fortunately, if a lot has electricity, it doesn’t necessarily need gas.
+However, if gas is the custom in the area, then you will want to check with the gas provider to investigate the cost of running a line to the lot.

 Research Surveys and Plat Maps

 As you investigate issues like the lot size, whether a parcel may be landlocked or have environmental issues, look to property surveys and plat maps to provide you with many answers.

 In virtually any county, you will find a county surveyor.
 That office or perhaps a county geographic Information service (GIS) office will have plat maps that show all the various parcels, their lot lines, measurements, zoning, topographic and geographic features, and what they are adjacent to.
 Many of these offices, maps, and surveys are searchable online.